mobileink/lab.clj.antlr/doc/testrig.md

 "Testing the Generated Parser" in
 [The Definitive ANTLR 4 Reference](http://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference).

-## TestRig -tokens Output
+## Interpretation of TestRig -tokens Output

 #### Whitespace discarded

-Compile the hello1 grammar:
+From the project root, compile the [hello](../src/antlr/hello.g4) grammar:

 ```
-$ ./regen.sh hello1
+$ ./regen.sh hello
 ```

-Now take a look at the test file `test/hello.txt`, and note that the input text is on line 2 of the file, and starts at the fourth character position (counting from 0).
+Now take a look at the test file [test/data/hello.txt](../test/data/hello.txt), and note that the input text is on line 2 of the file, and starts at the fourth character position (counting from 0).
 Run the test rig against this file:

 ```
-$ ./grun.sh hello1 start hello.txt
+$ ./grun.sh hello start hello.txt
 ```

 The result should look like this: